I WILL DIE IN A FOREIGN LAND

 "So gorgeous and so very timely"

 Kalani Pickhart is the author of I Will Die in a Foreign Land, winner of the 2022 New York Public Library Young Lions Fiction Award and long-listed for the Virginia Commonwealth University Cabell First Novelist Award.
+Her short fiction has appeared in Virginia Quarterly Review, TriQuarterly Review, and elsewhere.

 She currently lives and writes in Phoenix, Arizona.